Why Is My Newborn Crying When Feeding & How to Calm

 Sometimes, babies pull away because they need a break or want to be soothed in other ways, such as cuddling or skin-to-skin contact.

-Baby’s crying is a form of communication, and a baby may be scared or distressed, needing comfort and reassurance.
+A baby’s cry is a form of communication, and a baby may be scared, distressed, bored, or uncomfortable.

 Since babies cannot talk, they use crying to communicate their needs.